willWallace-RIT/Passivegravgenlogistics/README.md

 This is not intended to replace existing power infrastructure.

-The output is expected to be low compared to grid-scale generation.
-The tradeoff is simplicity:
+The output is expected to be low compared to grid-scale generation and real estate is costly at scale The tradeoff is simplicity:

 no fuel